ANIML SC 3046RW - Animal Reproduction III

 - Assessment must maintain academic standards.

-Practical activities will involve submission of short answer questions for a selection of practicals, and two written reports (worth 10%) based on practical application of the information covered in selected practicals and lectures.
+Practical activities will involve submission of answers to short answer questions for all practicals and tutorials (worth 5%), and a written report (worth 10%) based on practical application of information covered in tutorials, practicals and lectures.

 Students will submit a written literature review (>2000 words) based on a topical issue in Animal Reproduction.